AbdullahAshameri/FlexiSite/README.md

 # Medical Hearing Aid Agency Website (Updated Version of FlexiSite)

 <p align="center">
-This is the updated version of the project README.
+This is the updated version of the project.
 We improved the interfaces and added new features, including user management controls.
 <a href="#"><img src="https://img.shields.io/badge/Project-Updated-brightgreen"></a>
 </p>